 Accessibility: The walk from this car park across the bridge to the Visitor Centre is about 200 yards.
 There is a slight incline from car park to bridge then a level surface.
 The Visitor Centre is disabled accessible

-Facilities: Public toilets are usually open seasonally from April-early November, however opening in 2021 may be delayed until May 17th.
+Facilities: Public toilets are usually open seasonally from April-early November.